‘How to Murder Your Husband’ Author: ‘Love’ Proves Innocence

 That surveillance footage contradicted what Crampton Brophy told police when they interviewed her at the scene of the crime: that she’d gone back to sleep after her husband left for work that morning and stayed in bed until first driving to the crime scene a couple hours after the shooting.
 In a later phone call, Crampton Brophy had a favor to ask of a Portland Police detective: could he produce a letter clearing her as a suspect in the murder?
 One of the life insurance companies she was seeking payment from needed that, to process her claim.

-“Murder can be a huge complication when it comes to life insurance,” Mayfield said.
+“Murder can be a huge complication when it comes to life insurance,” Maxfield said.

 Dan and Nancy Brophy met while she was a student at the Culinary Institute, Overstreet, the district attorney, said, and “after enough convincing by Ms. Crampton, the two married in 1999.”
 They bought a house that year and lived in it until Dan’s death.
 The couple had no children together.
 Nancy worked as a caterer and sold life insurance to earn money, which her work as a romance novelist did not.
 Dan was a lead instructor at the school, while Nancy was “management” of the household.
 By 2016, they were struggling to pay the mortgage, and, but Crampton Brophy still found $1,500 to spend on guns and gun parts, and $1,000 on monthly life insurance premiums.
 “Nancy started researching and planning the murder of Dan Brophy,” Overstreet said.